 Lafranchi is survived by Diane, his wife of more than 55 years, sons, Ken and Richard Lafranchi, both of Santa Rosa, and Jeff Lafranchi of San Luis Obispo; daughters, Debbie Merizon of Eldorado Hills and Teri Alvarez of Forestville; his sister Estelle Moretti of Petaluma; his brother Ed Lafranchi of Livermore and by 12 grandchildren.

 Because of Lafranchi’s interest in agricultural literacy, the Farm Bureau Foundation of Sonoma County has established a memorial fund in Lafranchi’s name that will be used for agricultural education programs and scholarships.
-Checks can be made to the Arthur Lafranchi Memorial Fund and mailed to the Farm Bureau Foundation of Sonoma County, 970 Piner Road, Santa Rosa, 95403.
+Checks can be made to the Arthur Lafranchi Memorial Fund and mailed to the Farm Bureau Foundation of Sonoma County, 3589 Westwind Blvd., Santa Rosa, 95403.

 Arthur L. Lafranchi